ace-of-aces/laravel-image-transform-url/docs/pages/installation.md

 ## Driver Configuration

-To use Imagick instead of the default GD library for image processing (recommended for performance), you will have to [change the default image driver](https://image.intervention.io/v3/getting-started/frameworks#application-wide-configuration) for the underlying [Intervention Image](https://image.intervention.io/) package.
+To use Imagick instead of the default GD library for image processing (recommended for performance), you must [change the default image driver](https://image.intervention.io/v3/getting-started/frameworks#application-wide-configuration) for the underlying [Intervention Image](https://image.intervention.io/) package.

 ::: info
 The [`libvips` driver](https://github.com/Intervention/image-driver-vips) is currently not supported.